silentworks/thoughts/_posts/2013-03-16-build-awesome.markdown

 communities, documentations, designs, etc and contribute to open source without the need for a twitter rant.

-> My initaitive is Build Awesome.
+> My initiative is Build Awesome.

 If you have any questions, follow and ping me on Twitter- I'm [@silentworks][twitter].